-Teen pleads guilty for his role in fatal beating at Carrick youth home
+Teen pleads guilty for role in fatal 2015 beating at Carrick youth home

 “I'm very sorry for what I've done and for what happened,” he said.

-Crosby said he graduated from high school Thursday while still in jail.
+Crosby said he graduated from high school Thursday while in jail.

 Assistant District Attorney Melissa Hong-Barco read the same letter from Grant's mother, Leslie Grant, that she read at Shepard's hearing.